Yegor-men/S2IR/README.md

-# S2IR
+# S2ID

-Scale Invariant Image Refiner
+Scale Invariant Image Diffuser

 Primarily uses relative positional coordinates (fourier series) added to the pixel "tokens".
 Then uses axial attention and text conditioning with an FFN in style of text transformer blocks, but adapted for images.
 Trained to predict